Buhari Mourns Channels TV Reporter, DCP - THISDAYLIVE

-President Muhammadu Buhari Tuesday in Abuja commiserated with the families of Precious Owolabi, a National Youth Service Corps (NYSC) member serving with Channels Television, and Deputy Commissioner of Police (DCP), Usman Umar of the Federal Capital Territory Police Command, who were killed during the violent protest by members of the Islamic Movement of Nigeria (IMN) in Abuja on Monday.
+President Muhammadu Buhari Tuesday in Abuja commiserated with the families of Precious Owolabi, a National Youth Service Corps (NYSC) member serving with Channels Television, and Deputy Commissioner of Police, Usman Umar, of the Federal Capital Territory Police Command, who were killed during the violent protest by members of the Islamic Movement of Nigeria (IMN) in Abuja on Monday.

 The president’s spokesman, Mr. Femi Adesina, in a statement, said the president also condoled with the management and staff of the television station and police leadership over the loss, urging them to remain steadfast and committed to their professional callings.